Arthur Wendel, CDC's Health Community Design Initiative: A NewPublicHealth Q&A

 NPH: When do you want participants to take away from the Inaugural National HIA Meeting?

-Arthur Wendel: I think the most important thing that they should leave knowing is who to go to in their community to partner with to make it better—whether it’s their planner, or their local public health department.
+Arthur Wendel: I think the most important thing that they should leave knowing is who to go to in their community to partner with to make it better.
+Whether it’s their planner who came to the meeting, or their local public health department.
 In addition, we’d like them also to feel comfortable with their respective partner on how to move things forward in their community and potentially have a tool that they’ve heard about, and something they’ve learned at the meeting that they can use to test out the waters.
 Health impact assessment is an opportunity to do that.